appcornerit/iTunesPicker/README.md

 ```objc
 #define YOUTUBE_API_KEY @""
 ```

-**Let me know if you include or publish iTunesPicker on the App Store**

 You can share your favorite apps (or build your AppCornerKit framework from scratch), take a look to [AppCorner Social](https://github.com/appcornerit/AppCorner-Social), iTunesPicker can share apps on AppCorner Social.